redshifter/tribes2works/cnhmod/index.md

 The range is pretty low (around 5 meters) but you don't need to be touching it.

 ## Slow Respawn (default OFF)
 Respawn time changes to 5 seconds.
 I forget why I put this in the game.
 Maybe I was drunk?
 Maybe I thought it would stop people from clustering a secured switch?
 I forget.
-But I didn't feel like removing it.
+But I don't feel like removing it.

+A better option would be disabling a spawnsphere if the enemy is attacking a place, but I'm too lazy to do that.

+# MAPPING CONSIDERATIONS
+Just use normal CnH mapping conventions.

+Of course, you need to think about what makes a good CnH map.

+Here's some hints for CnH map design:
+- Don't just take a CTF map and tack CnH onto it by putting objectives in the center.
+Please don't.
+- Teams should generally spawn on opposite sides of the map.
+Don't do weird things like spawning everyone together in the middle.
+They don't need more than a couple stations and repair pack.
+- Your map should have at least 3 objectives.
+More is better if you want a bigger map, but more than 5 or 6 is probably too much.
+- Some objectives should be closer to your base than to the enemy base.
+It makes it easier for teams to coordinate together on the fly if they're given a suggestion of where to go first, and where they're eventually working towards.
+Just dropping a few objectives an equal distance from both teams just feels like you're trying to hold a switch rather than holding an objective.
+- Objectives don't always need a spawnsphere, but any objective with a spawnsphere should have inventory and a repair pack, as well as not being in a remote corner of the map.
+People should want to spawn there.
+Make sure to think about the sphereWeight too.
+- A central objective should be easy to attack and take back.
+You don't want one team to be able to farm it up and use its power to dominate the game without a lot of effort.

 # CREDITS
 - Red Shifter: Gametype redesign, lead scripter